-Inside: Our visit to the Magnetic Hill Zoo – Moncton, New Brunswick.
+Inside: Enjoy a visit to the Magnetic Hill Zoo in Moncton, New Brunswick.
 Sharing photos from our visit as a family and my experience at Breakfast with the Tigers.

-The Magnetic Hill Zoo is divided into four distinct areas: the Americas, Asia, Africa and the Discovery Centre.
-Throughout the year, the zoo also hosts special seasonal events.
-In the Fall, there is Boo At The Zoo, Winter has Wild Lights at the Zoo, and Sunday openings during March (depending on weather).
-In June they offer a family-friendly day of activities called Funzoola and in August a Customer appreciation day.
-There are birthday party packages and summer camps as well.
+The Magnetic Hill Zoo is separated into four unique regions: the Americas, Asia, Africa, and the Discovery Centre.
+Additionally, the zoo holds special seasonal events throughout the year.
+During the Fall, there is Boo At The Zoo, while Winter has Wild Lights at the Zoo, and Sunday openings in March, depending on the weather.
+In June, they provide a family-friendly day of activities called Funzoola, and in August, there is a Customer Appreciation Day.
+The Magnetic Hill Zoo also offers birthday party packages and summer camps.

 There have been many changes and upgrades to the habitats at the Magnetic Hill Zoo over the past 20 years that we have been going there.
 Follow along with our photos, as we tour some of the zoo.

-I had the pleasure to experience a program that was being offered at the Magnetic Hill Zoo called Breakfast with the Tigers.
-It was phenomenal learning about these beautiful creatures and hearing how our zoo is helping them, along with all the attention to details that goes into their care.
-Our zookeepers have an amazing job.
+I recently took part in a fascinating program offered by the Magnetic Hill Zoo called Breakfast with the Tigers.
+It was an incredible experience to learn about these majestic creatures and witness how our zoo is committed to their well-being, including the meticulous attention to their care by our dedicated zookeepers.

-Please note, there are no photos of the Tiger experience included as we were not permitted to take photos.
-When we toured the zoo later in the day, the tigers were not close enough to get photos of them to share.
+Unfortunately, we were not allowed to take photos during the Tiger experience, and later in the day, the tigers were not close enough for us to capture any pictures to share.

-The morning started off with a continental breakfast in a classroom setting with the 5 other participants.
-The groups are kept to a small number to allow everyone to fully experience the program, have the opportunity to ask questions and allow the Tigers to be closer to a small group of humans they are not familiar with (more on that shortly).
+The morning began with a continental breakfast in a classroom setting with only five other participants.
+The group size is intentionally kept small to ensure an immersive experience for everyone, with ample opportunities to ask questions and for the tigers to interact with a small group of unfamiliar humans (more on that in a moment).

-We were able to ask all our questions and get the opportunity to see these amazing cats up close.
+Due to the small group size, we were able to ask all of the questions we had and enjoy the opportunity of seeing these amazing cats up close.